 With the information gathered during the positioning and imaging steps, a medical team uses a sophisticated software program to generate a customized treatment plan.
 This planning team may include experts from different disciplines, such as radiation oncology, neurosurgery and medical physics.

 Treatments usually take about an hour.
 In some cases the treatment time can be longer.
 Most of the time is used to ensure accurate positioning.
 Patients may see laser lights that help with positioning.
 The robotic arms of the imager will extend from the linear accelerator and move into position.
 Usually, two or more images are taken from different angles, or a complete rotation of the accelerator may be used to generate a three-dimensional image.
 The therapist uses these images to guide adjustment of the treatment couch.

 Patients are alone in the room during the treatment, but the therapist can see and hear the patient at all times through intercom and closed-circuit television systems.
 The therapist controls the accelerator, imagers and treatment table from a control room.

 The linear accelerator emits a buzz as it produces the radiation beams.
 Although its effect on tumors is quite dramatic, the radiation itself is invisible.
 Patients do not feel anything, just as they do not feel X-rays or CT scans.
 The accelerator moves around the patient to deliver beams from different angles.
 Sometimes the couch moves as well.
 This is all normal and part of the treatment process.

 After the treatment is completed, the doctor monitors the patient’s progress with a series of follow-up visits.
-Blood tests, diagnostic X-rays, and additional CT and MRI scans may be requested at these appointments.
-It is important to talk with the doctor about nutrition, exercise, medications and other ways to help maintain a healthy lifestyle.
+Blood tests, diagnostic X-rays and additional CT and MRI scans may be requested at these appointments.
+It is important to talk with your doctor about nutrition, exercise, medications and other ways to help maintain a healthy lifestyle.